What is economic and domestic abuse?

 If we find you've treated your customer unfairly, or have made a mistake, we'll ask you to put things right.
 Our general approach is that your customer should be put back in the position they'd be in if the problem hadn’t happened.
 We may also ask you to compensate them for any distress and inconvenience they experienced as a result of the problem or mistake.

 The exact details of how we’ll ask you to put things right will depend on the nature of the complaint, and how the customer lost out.
 We might ask you to put things right by making changes to a product or account, paying compensation for financial loss, or making changes to a credit file.
 Or we could ask you to do things differently for this customer in the future.

 Read more about understanding our approach to compensation.

 A consumer is coerced into being a loan guarantor by a family member

 A consumer complains about a loan her ex-husband took out in her name

-If you want to talk informally about a complaint you’ve received, you can speak to our technical desk.
+If you want to talk informally about a complaint you’ve received, you can speak to our Business Support Hub.
 They can give general information on how the ombudsman might look at a particular complaint.
 They also offer guidance on our rules and how we work.

-Find out how to contact our technical desk.
+Find out how to contact our Business Support Hub.

 Information for consumers